rachelg34/cfg-github/README.md

 Here's another change to my README.

+Here's another change that I will undo.